-The streets in some cities are teeming with electric scooters.
-Start-up companies with colorful names like Bird, Lime, and Spin have placed two-wheeled, motorized scooters around towns in America, so that users with a smartphone app can rent them for a small fee.
+The streets in many cities and college towns are teeming with electric scooters.
+Start-up companies with colorful names like Bird, Lime, and Spin have placed two-wheeled, motorized scooters around towns across America, so that users with a smartphone app can rent them for a small fee.

-But what happens if drivers of rented scooters crash and injure themselves or others?
-As with other disruptive new technologies such as ride-sharing apps Uber and Lyft, it will take the law some time to catch up with the novel issues raised by electric scooter sharing accidents.
+What happens if drivers of rented scooters crash and injure themselves or others?
+As with other new technologies such as ride-sharing apps Uber and Lyft, it will take the law some time to catch up with the novel issues raised by electric scooter sharing accidents.

 Electric Scooter Sharing Accidents and Insurance Issues

 E-scooters are certainly not the safest form of transportation.
 Although their top speed is only about 15 or 20 miles per hour, that's fast enough for a driver to hit a pothole and lose control.
-The accident statistics are already beginning to accumulate.
+The reported number of scooter accidents are already beginning to accumulate.

-While car or motorcycle operators are legally mandated to have insurance coverage, most places don't require this of e-scooter users.
+While car or motorcycle operators are legally mandated to have insurance coverage, most places don't require this for e-scooter users.
 What happens if your rented scooter sideswipes an elderly pedestrian, who breaks a hip in a fall and then sues you?
-Will your automobile insurance or homeowner's/renter's insurance provide coverage, assuming you have them?
-Often not, though it's at least worth checking any existing policies you have.
+Will your automobile insurance or homeowner's/renter's insurance provide coverage?
+It's at least worth checking any existing policies you have.
 Your liability risks with an e-scooter are similar to a bicycle.

 Of course, an e-scooter renter is not the only one who may need insurance.
-A local business, for instance, might be sued for leaving debris outside that causes a scooter to skid into oncoming traffic.
+A local business might be sued for leaving debris outside that causes a scooter to skid into oncoming traffic.
 Businesses and others should verify that they have adequate insurance coverage to address this new travel trend.

 Waivers in User Agreements

-One class-action lawsuit in Los Angeles, for example, takes an end-run around any negligence waivers by claiming gross negligence on the part of e-scooter businesses, alleging that they knew or should have known that the scooters were dangerous and nonetheless continued to operate them knowing that injuries would result.
+One class-action lawsuit in Los Angeles takes an end-run around any negligence waivers by claiming gross negligence on the part of e-scooter businesses.
+The lawsuit alleges the scooter companies knew or should have known that the scooters were dangerous and nonetheless continued to operate them knowing that injuries would result.

 Lawmakers, the insurance industry, and the courts are in the process of sorting out the safety and other issues raised by the proliferation of e-scooters.
 Some cities have responded to the emergence of scooter rentals by banning them.
 However, e-scooter sharing potentially offers an environmentally friendly, traffic-reducing way to zip around town.
 For this reason, many cities have encouraged the start-up businesses, while sometimes also taking the precaution of subjecting them to regulation.